LPascholatti/dinosaur-app-client/README.md

 ### Components

 Apart from an educational home page, this app allows you to filter a list of dinosaurs by their geological age.
 It also allows you to send post requests to the API, creating new dinosaurs.

-### Development

-Implement authorization and authentication coming from the backend to this frontend.

-### Hackathon

-To track all the progress until the end of the Hackathon, check the branch 'Hackathon'.

-Developed during 2.5 days for a Hackathon at Codaisseur in Amsterdam in November, 2019.